Enrollment for the 2022-2023 and 2023-24 academic year is closed due to HCA closing in June 2024.

 HCA is a public charter school and is free to all Maine students.
-We serve Grades 5-8 at our Harpswell campus and Grades 9-12 at our Brunswick Landing campus.
+We serve Grades 5-12.
 There are no admissions requirements, but we do have limited space available.

 How to Enroll